Codemon72/Spickzettel/MariaDB.md

 and then also go through some config process: https://mariadb.com/resources/blog/installing-mariadb-10-1-16-on-mac-os-x-with-homebrew/

-2021-01-15: didn't work for me and Simon had to help bigtime; got it running with `sudo mysql_secure_installation` but Simon said there was still something broken (localhost).
+2021-01-15: didn't work for me (when I tried to connect Sequel Ace with it) and Simon had to help bigtime; got it running with `sudo mysql_secure_installation` but Simon said there was still something broken (localhost).

+#### GUI

+Helder recommended: Sequel Ace (downloaded with homebrew)

+2021-01-15: very hard to connect it to the MariaDB and Simon had to help bigtime; got it running with `sudo mysql_secure_installation` but Simon said there was still something broken (localhost).

+Login: TCP/IP:
+- Name: localhost
+- Host: 127.0.0.1
+- Username: clemens
+- Port: 3306

 ## Examples / SimonSays